Best Trail & All-Mountain Bikes (130-160 mm travel)

 The Norco Sight A1 is a 29er aluminum bike fitted with premium RockShox suspension and designed with Norco’s Ride Aligned Design System for exceptional ride characteristics.
 This bike has excellent climbing and descending capabilities.

-Norco bikes produced the Sight with ease in mind, so you can spend longer in the mountains supported by a 12-speed an SRAM GX Eagle 12-speed drivetrain should power run low.
-Additionally, Maxxis Assegai and Dissector tires and SRAM Code RSC 4-Piston hydraulic disc brakes keep you in control at all times.
+Norco bikes produced the Sight with ease in mind, so you can spend longer in the mountains supported by a 12-speed a SRAM GX Eagle 12-speed drivetrain should power run low.
+Additionally, Maxxis Assegai and Dissector tires and SRAM Code RSC four-piston hydraulic disc brakes keep you in control at all times.

 Mike’s Bikes